Christ as our Centre

 • Service (especially to the marginalised of our society)

 • Worship and celebration

-The students through their Social Justice Committee and Liturgical Committee strive to put into practice the call of the Gospels.
+The students through their Social Justice and Liturgical involvement strive to put into practice the call of the Gospels.

 John Paul College students have the opportunity to be leaders in our Youth Ministry Teams during their senior years.
 In joining the innovative national program of Youth Academy as a Religious Education elective, students deepen their skills and knowledge in the mission of the Church in education and beyond.
 This program works collaboratively with Australian Catholic University and Catholic Schools Youth Ministry Australia to deliver a program that equips our students to be genuine leaders in our world.